OSHA Compliance vs. Cal-OSHA Compliance

 The maximum length of a single railing also differs, with federal OSHA standards allowing 10-foot rail length between stanchions versus the 8-foot maximum rail lengths required by Cal-OSHA (3209.c).

 Finally, the force requirements are far more stringent under Cal-OSHA regulations than those enforced by federal OSHA standards.
 Federal guidelines require a single railing length to withstand 200 pounds of pressure (1910.29.b.3).
 Cal-OSHA instead measures force based on linear foot, requiring 20 pounds of force to be withstood for every linear foot throughout the entire length of the rail system (3209.b).
-While the calculations vary based on the size of your railing system, the force requirements instituted by Cal-OSHA generally mean that a compliant California guardrail system needs to withstand significantly more pressure than would a federally OSHA-compliant system.

-Top Rail Position39” to 45” above walking surface41” to 46” above walking surface
+Top Rail Position 39” to 45” above walking surface 41” to 46” above walking surface

-Maximum Single Rail Length10 feet8 feet
+Maximum Single Rail Length 10 feet 8 feet

-Force Requirements200 pound point load20 pounds per linear foot along entire rail system
+Force Requirements 200 pound point load 20 pounds per linear foot along entire rail system

 The bottom line is that California facility and safety managers need to remain vigilant — just because a fall-protection system is compliant with federal OSHA guidelines does not make it Cal-OSHA compliant.
 And the unfortunate truth is that there are a number of guardrail systems in the market that do not comply with the more rigid California standards.